shopware5/shopware/UPGRADE.md

 # Shopware Upgrade Information
 In this document you will find a changelog of the important changes related to the code base of Shopware.

+## 5.0.0 Beta 3
+* New orders will no longer set `s_order.transactionID` automatically from POST data.
+3rd party plugins can still use this value as before.

 ## 5.0.0 Beta 2
 * Rename shopware_searchdbal.product_number_search to shopware_search.product_number_search.
 Use shopware_search.product_number_search service for number searchs.
 * Remove aliases from bundle services.
 Example: list_product_service is now directly set to the old list_product_service_core